-The current European standard for EAPCs is BS EN 15194: Cycles.
+The current Standard for EAPCs is BS EN 15194: Cycles.
 Electrically power assisted cycles.
 EPAC Bicycles.
-This Standard is aligned to meet the regulatory requirements for construction and use as well as the Supply of Machinery (Safety) Regulations 2008
+This Standard is aligned to meet the regulatory requirements for construction and use, as well as the Supply of Machinery (Safety) Regulations 2008.

 As well as strength tests, BS EN 15194 requires safety measures that relate to the general safety of EAPCs, including:

 - sharp edges

 - rims, tyres and tubes